liammccreery055/random_forest_url/README.md

 # random_forest_url
-a random forest model trained in python with sklearn and pandas
+a random forest model trained in python with sklearn and pandas. dropped in from my vscode